avinapai/pdsnd_github/documentation/README.md

 09/16/2019
 September 17th 2019

 ### Project Title
 BikeShare

 ### Description
 In this project, requirement was write Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
 Also had to write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+### September 18th 2019
 Incorporated feedback provided by my project mentor to enhance the code on interactive experience.
+### September 19th 2019
+Submitted the final version of the project code for review

 ### Files used
 Washington.csv